TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 9/2 Corinthians 9.14.md

 ---

-while they themselves also, with supplication on your behalf, long after you by reason of the exceeding grace of God in you.
+while they themselves also, with supplication on your behalf, yearn for you by reason of the exceeding grace of God in you.